Scroll Down for Resources, Videos, and Activities

 “The kids really loved your presentation, and the teachers were very impressed with how you keep them involved and listening. . . .
 The discussion on writing tools and the process of drafting and editing was very helpful for their Reading/Language Arts skills.
 And the encouragement of hearing that they all had idea seeds in their minds that could develop into stories was wonderful.” — Suzanne Costner, School Library Media Specialist, Fairview Elementary School, Maryville, TN

 “Jessica did a great job bringing her book to life for students by including stories about herself as a child and adult.
 She showed students how she used criticism constructively to improve her writing.
 Her words about persevering have stayed with my students.” — Melissa Sherman, Second Grade Teacher, University School of Nashville, Nashville, TN

 “Jessica was able to engage the students by using creative activities and asking questions.
-She gave them a good preview of her book, which they loved.
 After the presentation, teachers continually came up to me to tell me how much they enjoyed the visit.” — Brandy Spencer, Library Technician, St. Mark Elementary School, Burlington, ON

 My Blue is Happy

 Print Common Core-linked teacher resources and activities for MY BLUE IS HAPPY:

 Print HAGGIS AND TANK UNLEASHED activities: Homophone Hunt, Design Your Own Pirate Flag, Create Your Own Dialogue, Packing Light, and Same and Different activity sheets, and After Reading Guide.